 For a complete list of cabins and departure dates, contact us to start planning your adventure today!

-If the flight is delayed upon departure from Antarctica, guests can use ships as their place of stay, with no additional costs, until new flights are arranged.
+If the flight is delayed upon departure from Antarctica, guests can stay on the ships at no additional cost until new flights are arranged.

-Weather is an uncontrollable factor when planning any trip, but we do our absolute best to make any bumps a smooth experience for our guests.
+Weather is an uncontrollable factor when planning any trip, but we do our best to smooth over any bumps in the experience for our guests.

-Ready to find your dream trip?
-Have questions?
+Have some questions?
+Or, are you ready to find your dream trip?
 Contact Polar Holidays to schedule a free consultation with one of our booking specialists today!